The town with a medieval taste

 Siena has always been a town true to its traditions, that started re-inventing itself after the last economic crisis.

-Forget about hipster bars and instagrammable places with a fake shabby chic vibe, here you can still find restaurants dug in tuff caves, ovens that mark the rhythm of the year with the alterage of sweets of tradition and a Christmas market in Piazza del Campo that with its atmosphere brings you several centuries back.
+Forget about hipster bars and instagrammable places with a fake shabby chic vibe, here you can still find restaurants dug in tuff caves, ovens that mark the rhythm of the year with the traditional sweets and a Christmas market in Piazza del Campo that with its atmosphere brings you several centuries back.

 You start discovering Siena in the early morning, with the aroma of coffee that spreads for the medieval alleys.
 The Sienese have a weakness for the pastry, both at breakfast and at the end of a meal, and for the fritters of Piazza del Campo, but especially for the medieval sweets, which never go out of fashion here.